PyJobShop/PyJobShop/docs/source/setup/intro_to_scheduling.rst

 A solution to a scheduling problem includes the specific task-to-resource assignment and the determination of all task start and end times.
 Such a solution can be visualized using a Gantt chart.

-..
-TODO placeholder: put Gantt here
+TODO: put Gantt chart here

 .. figure:: ../assets/hybrid-flow-shop.png
    :alt: A scheduling problem